 ExSB is not designed for backing up common files, although it's able to.
-You can consider ExSB to be like the Windows Sync, only it's a real backup tool that can save those settings in files or folders, and restore them to system at any time you want.
+You can consider ExSB to be like the Windows Sync, only it's a real backup tool that can save those settings in files or folders, and restore the them to system at any time you want.

 See ExSB home page for more information.